 Although many people associate Mexico with hot weather, it's a big country with a wide range of climatic zones and conditions.
-The weather at sea-level tends to be warm to hot throughout the year, making for year-round beach weather (how convenient!) whereas at higher elevations the weather can get chilly to downright cold in the winter months, especially from November through January.
-Rainy season in central and southern Mexico falls during the summer months, but in some areas, particularly in the north, along the border with the United States, and along the Baja California Peninsula, it can go years without raining.
+The weather at sea-level tends to be warm to hot throughout the year, making for year-round beach weather (how convenient!) whereas at higher elevations in cities like Mexico City, Toluca, or San Cristobal de las Casas, the weather can get chilly to downright cold in the winter months, especially from November through January.
+Rainy season in central and southern Mexico falls during the summer months, but in some areas, particularly in the north along the border with the United States, and along the Baja California Peninsula, it can go years without rain.

 Mexico's beach resorts tend to be most pleasant between October and May (June to September can be very hot and humid) - and you should keep in mind that hurricane season lasts from June to November.

-Read more about the weather in Mexico and see the annual high and low temperatures for different areas of Mexico: The Weather in Mexico.
+Read more about the weather in Mexico and see the annual high and low temperatures for different regions.

 Festivals and Events

 If you'd like to experience one of the many fiestas that take place in Mexico, you should definitely time your trip to coincide with one.
-Some people dream of witnessing one of Mexico's unique celebrations like Day of the Dead, the Radish festival, or witnessing natural events like the annual Monarch butterfly migration, or releasing baby sea turtles on the beach.
+Some people dream of participating one of Mexico's unique cultural celebrations like Day of the Dead at the end of October and beginning of November in which cemeteries are filled with people honoring and remembering their deceased loved ones, or the Radish festival in Oaxaca on December 23rd when artisans carve and assemble radishes to form elaborate figures and scenes.

 High Season and Low Season